-The discussion period is now over, and the Court will now summon the parties to a reconciliation hearing.
+The discussion period is now over, and the reconciliation hearing is pending.

 There is a reasonable possibility of obtaining a favorable result for Arauco, as the Company's position is based on solid legal arguments.
-Therefore, Arauco has not created any provisions for this contingency as of June 30, 2019.
+Therefore, Arauco has not created any provisions for this contingency as of September 30, 2019.